RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 Let's take a closer look at the `async / await` code above to get a better idea about what's happening in each section:

- - **All Exports:** The easiest way to assign the exports of an **embedded module** to a variable is to deploy the `parseEmbeddedModule()` function with a single argument.
-That string argument represents the `id` of the **embedded module** about to be activated.
+ - **All Exports:** The easiest way to assign the exports of an **embedded module** to a variable is to deploy the `parseEmbeddedModule()` function with a single `string` argument.
+That argument represents the `id` of the **embedded module** about to be activated.
 Since there are no subsequent arguments detailing which named exports are to be assigned to the variable, _all exports_ from the **embedded module** will be assigned.
 From then on until page reload, _all named exports_ from the activated module will remain synchronously available _both_ from the global `embeddedModules` object _and_ from the variable to which the embedded module exports have been assigned.
  - **Single Export:** The _second_ easiest way to deploy the `parseEmbeddedModule()` function is to introduce, as the function's second argument, a `string` which indicates the name of _a single named export_ from the **embedded module**.
 In this case (as above) _all named exports_ from the activated module will become available from the global `embeddedModules` object but, in contrast, _only that specific named export_ will be available from the assignment variable.
 Note that this behaviour might be desirable in only a limited set of situations.
  - **Multiple Exports:** Thirdly, instead of deploying a `string`, we can introduce a second argument which is an `array`.
 Each array element represents the name of an export from the embedded module about to be imported.
 Each of these _named exports_ will become available from the variable to which they have been assigned, though (as above) _**all** named exports_ from the activated module will be available from the global `embeddedModules` object.
  - **Synchronous Retrieval:** Once an embedded module's named exports have been made synchronously available, it won't be necessary to run the `parseEmbeddedModule()` function again until page reload.
 In the code above we can see that ``test_D1.displayParagraph_1(`test_D1: ${test_D1.paragraph_1}`);`` works, even in the absence of the `parseEmbeddedModule()` function being invoked.
 Why?
 Because, from the point when ``const test_A1 = await parseEmbeddedModule('testModule1');`` (higher up the script) first returned a asynchronous response, the named exports `displayParagraph_1` and `paragraph_1` have been persistently available on a synchronous basis from `embeddedModules.testModule1`.